mindsers/yabf/docs/api/logger/logger-service.md

 ### Returns

 Return a simple log function which writes messages in the predefined scope.
-See `ILogFunction` for more details.
+[See `LogFunction` for more details](./log-function.md).

 ## # log()